reuban-zacker/udacity-school-of-AI/README.md

 # udacity-school-of-AI
-List of All My Nano Degrees and Projects
+List of All My Nano Degrees and Projects with complete solutions, Project rubric and certification
 # Artificial Intellegence with Python
 [Click here to view my certification](https://graduation.udacity.com/nd089)
 1) Dogbreed Classifier